bdubiel97/HWR_group1/README.md

 Semestral project for Handwriting Recognition subject at the University of Groningen.
 Worked on by Blazej Dubiel (s4525256), Rick de Jonge (s2775832), Ella Collins (s3327469), and Manon Heinhuis (s3378438).

-The dependencies used in this pipeline can be obtained by running:
+The dependencies used in this pipeline can be obtained by running from our HWR_group1 directory:
 ```
-pip3 install -r requirements.txt
+pip3 install -r /path/to/requirements.txt
 ```
+Additionally, you will need to install the Image processing toolbox version 11.1 add-on in MATLAB.

 Each of the pipeline's subparts have their own READMEs.
 The pipeline starts with the segmentation, for which the input should be placed within the Segmentation folder, named `input`, preferably as .jpg files.
 From then on, the directory names are correctly implemented for all code files that require them.